muratk3n/thirdwave/en/tweets/2020/week12c.md

 ---

-@ScottMinerd
+"@ScottMinerd

-The US Govt is able to sustain this #economy using extreme measures, but it has to come to the table like a distressed investor.
-Demand good collateral and warrants for the upside once this crisis passes.
+The US Govt is able to sustain this \#economy using extreme measures, but it has to come to the table like a distressed investor.
+Demand good collateral and warrants for the upside once this crisis passes"

 *2020-3-19 16:59:44*